-6. Why are air conditioners sized by the ton?
+7. Why are air conditioners sized by the ton?

 The cooling capacity of an air conditioner is measured by the amount of heat that the system can extract from the environment, as measured in British Thermal Units (BTUs).
-The term “ton” refers not to weight, but to the amount of BTUs that it takes each hour to freeze one ton of water over a single 24-hour period, which is 12,000 BTUs.
+Interestingly, the term “ton” refers not to weight, but to the amount of BTUs that it takes each hour to freeze one ton of water over a single 24-hour period, which is 12,000 BTUs.
 Generally, one ton of cooling capacity is required for every 600-square-foot area.

-7. How does my cooling system move air through my home?
+8. How does my cooling system move air through my home?

 HVAC work by using freon to take heat from the air as a fan pulls household air over the unit’s coils.
 To complete this, an air handler moves the cooled air through ductwork to supply vents in conditioned spaces.
 Return grills draw air back through the air ducts to the coil where the air cycle continues until the temp set on the ac system’s thermostat is reached.
 When any of these components do not work, the unit will not cool properly.
 As a result, you will require a qualified technician to perform an AC repair.